pwr-Solaar/Solaar/docs/capabilities.md

 Solaar keeps track of most of the changeable settings of a device.
 Devices forget most changed settings when the device is turned off or goes into a power-saving mode.
-The exceptions include the setting to change the host the device is connected to and the setting to persistently change what a key or button does.
+Exceptions include the setting to change the host the device is connected to, the setting to persistently change what a key or button does, and, for some devices, the fn-swap setting.
-When Solaar starts, it restores on-line devices to their previously-known state for the unexceptionable settings and while running it restores devices to their previously-known state when the device itself comes on line.
+When Solaar starts, it restores on-line devices to their previously-known state except for host connection and persistent key and button changes and while running Solaar restores devices to their previously-known state when the device itself comes on line.
 Setting information is stored in the file `~/.config/solaar/config.yaml`.